lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 _How does MCUBoot know whether the new firmware is OK?_

-The new firmware is required to set the Firmware OK status in MCUBoot when it has started properly after a firmware update.
+The new firmware is required to set the __Image OK__ status in MCUBoot when it has started properly after a firmware update.
 This needs to be implemented by the PineTime Firmware Developer.

-_When shall we set the Firmware OK status?_
+_When shall we set the Image OK status?_

 Only when the new firmware is able to start up, display messages and accept input properly.
 See the MCUBoot section on the user confirmation prompt that shall be implemented by PineTime Firmware Developers.

-_How shall we set the Firmware OK status?_
+_How shall we set the Image OK status?_

 Call the C function `boot_set_confirmed()` from the MCUBoot Library...